marcelovani/drupalci/9/apache/README.md

 ```

 ### Dependencies
-Used to install test dependencies or any addicional package.
+Used to install test dependencies or any additional package.

 ```bash
 docker run --name drupalci --rm marcelovani/drupalci:7-apache \